finscn/fast-dataview/README.md

 # FastDataView.js
-A fast DataView in javascript
+A fast DataView implementation in javascript, and could works with Node.js Buffers.

 ### Why FastDataView is fast